buomsoo-kim/Easy-deep-learning-with-Keras/README.md

    - 1-D Convolution for text analysis
    - CNN for setnence classification (Kim 2014)
    - Dynamic CNN for sentence modeling (Kalchbrenner et al 2014)
+   - CNN for text categorization (Johnson and Zhang 2014)